Limnoria/Limnoria-doc/use/security.rst

 Supported python versions
 -------------------------

-Fingerprint checking is available in all Python versions.
+Fingerprint checking and CA validation are available in all Python versions supported by Limnoria.

-CA validation is available in Python 2, starting on 2.7.9; and Python 3, starting on 3.4.